taocpp/json/doc/Interoperability.md

 ## General Notes

-The following properties and limitations are a consequence of the internal data model and apply to all data formats.
+The following properties and limitations are a consequence of the internal data model and apply to the internal representation as well as all data formats.

 Numbers are stored and handled as `std::int64_t`, `std::uint64_t` or `double`, and most (all?) parsers will throw an exception when encountering a number that exceeds the combined range of these types.